 This document defines the WS-Resource Framework-based deployment API for performing such tasks.
-It is targeted at implementors and users of the API.
+It is targeted at those who implement either end of the API.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119]